phil-chp/Arc-export-folder/README.md

 ### Why not just use the Arc shared folder page?

-Did that, I have a lot of bookmarks, after having the page open for 5min on firefox, it started to lag so much that Firefox complained about it being open.
+Did that, I have a lot of bookmarks, after having the page open for 5 min on firefox, it started to lag so much that Firefox complained about it being open.

+And I prefer to have them in the bookmark menu, it's easier to access and navigate.

 ### Can I have the bookmarks in a specific folder?